Mahalia Jackson: Columbia Records and civil rights activism (1954–1963)

 Each event in her career and personal life broke another racial barrier.
-She often asked ushers to allow white and black people to sit together, sometimes asking the audiences to integrate themselves by telling them that they were all Christian brothers and sisters.
+She often asked ushers to allow white and Black people to sit together, sometimes asking the audiences to integrate themselves by telling them that they were all Christian brothers and sisters.
 After years of receiving complaints about being loud when she practiced in her apartment, even in the building she owned, Jackson bought a house in the all-white Chatham Village neighborhood of Chicago.
 When this news spread, she began receiving death threats.
 The day she moved in her front window was shot.
 Jackson asked Richard Daley, the mayor of Chicago, for help and Daley ordered police presence outside her house for a year.
 A few months later, Jackson appeared live on the television special Wide Wide World singing Christmas carols from Mount Moriah, her childhood church in New Orleans.
 The broadcast earned excellent reviews, and Jackson received congratulatory telegrams from across the nation.
 Yet the next day she was unable to get a taxi or shop along Canal Street.
 (Note: All the white families in Chatham Village moved out within two years.
 (Goreau, pp. 248–256.))

 While attending the National Baptist Convention in 1956, Jackson met Martin Luther King Jr. and Ralph Abernathy, both ministers emerging as organizers protesting segregation.
 Jackson often sang to support worthy causes for no charge, such as raising money to buy a church an organ, robes for choirs, or sponsoring missionaries.
 She extended this to civil rights causes, becoming the most prominent gospel musician associated with King and the civil rights movement.
 She raised money for the United Negro College Fund and sang at the Prayer Pilgrimage Breakfast in 1957.
 She later stated she felt God had especially prepared King "with the education and the warmth of spirit to do His work".
-Motivated by her sincere appreciation that civil rights protests were being organized within churches and its participants inspired by hymns, she traveled to Montgomery, Alabama to sing in support of the ongoing bus boycott.
+Motivated by her sincere appreciation that civil rights protests were being organized within churches and its participants inspired by hymns, she traveled to Montgomery, Alabama, to sing in support of the ongoing bus boycott.
 She and Mildred Falls stayed at Abernathy's house in a room that was bombed four months later.
-After hearing that black children in Virginia were unable to attend school due to integration conflicts, she threw them an ice cream party from Chicago, singing to them over a telephone line attached to a public address system.
-She similarly supported a group of black sharecroppers in Tennessee facing eviction for voting.
+After hearing that Black children in Virginia were unable to attend school because of integration conflicts, she threw them an ice cream party from Chicago, singing to them over a telephone line attached to a public address system.
+She similarly supported a group of Black sharecroppers in Tennessee facing eviction for voting.